 The Air Quality Index (AQI)

-When the message board says “carpool tomorrow,” it is based on the AQI and recommendations of the EPA, which are both based on sound, solid science.
-Consider carpooling, taking the bus, or the light rail.
-To avoid exposure, limit time outside.
-I don’t let my small children out to play on high ozone days.
-We find things to entertain us inside.
-What does worry me is this – I, like many Phoenicians, did not grow up here.
-Therefore I have not been exposed to high levels of ozone my whole life; my children will be.
-Hopefully, with everyone’s help, my children’s lives will see ever decreasing levels of ozone in the city of their birth, and they will not be exposed to it their whole lives.
-So next time you see an alert for a high ozone day, ask a friend to carpool, seriously, do it.
+The Environmental Protection Agency (EPA) has created air quality guidelines for ozone and other air pollutants.
+This information is available to the public through the Air Quality Index (AQI).
+When a message is posted on the board to “carpool tomorrow,” conditions are ideal for high particulate and ozone pollution.
+Consider carpooling or taking the bus or the light rail to avoid exposure on such days.
+Limit your time outside as well.
+I don’t let my small children out to play on high-ozone days.
+We find indoor entertainment instead.
+However, what concerns me is that, like many Phoenicians, I did not grow up here.
+Hence, I haven’t encountered high levels of ozone for the entirety of my life, but my children will.
+Hopefully, with everyone’s help, my children’s lives will see ever-decreasing ozone levels in the city of their birth, and they will not be exposed to it their whole lives.
+So, the next time you see an alert for a high ozone day, consider asking a friend to carpool.